MiguelBusta/compilers/README.md

 `symbol_table["np.sum"] = np.sum`

-This inclusion allows for the invocation of `np.sum` from the expressions parsed by your parser.
+This inclusion allows for the invocation of `np.sum` from the expressions parsed by the parser.

 The `np.sum()` function calculates the sum of all elements in the provided array or along a specified axis.
 It returns the sum of the elements as a single scalar value.